VISHNU4546/StudyNotion/README.md

 # StudyNotion
 ## Live
 https://study-notion-frontend-wheat.vercel.app/ \
-otp mail will be in your spam section
+otp for verification can be in your spam section
 ## Installation

 1. Clone the repository: `https://github.com/VISHNU4546/StudyNotion.git`